vladlu/wp-prod/README.md

 ## Other

-See a rules sample file here: [wp-prod-core/rules.sample](https://github.com/vladlu/wp-prod-core/blob/master/rules.sample).
+- See a rules sample file here: [wp-prod-core/rules.sample](https://github.com/vladlu/wp-prod-core/blob/master/rules.sample).

-See the full list of rules for the specific version of the core and nuances of its work on [its GitHub page](https://github.com/vladlu/wp-prod-core/).
+- See the full list of rules for the specific version of the core and nuances of its work on [its GitHub page](https://github.com/vladlu/wp-prod-core/).

-You can specify the desired version of the the core in `core-version` file.
+- You can specify the desired version of the the core in `core-version` file.
 By default, the latest version of wp-prod always contains the latest version of wp-prod-core specified (I take care of that).
 It can be useful only if you want to downgrade the core version.

+- It's also recommended to add this to `.gitignore` of your project:

+    # wp-prod

+    dev/wp-prod/*
+    !dev/wp-prod/*.sh
+    !dev/wp-prod/rules
+    !dev/wp-prod/core-version
+    !dev/wp-prod/readme.txt

 #

-Version: 1.0.8
+Version: 1.0.9
 Core Version: 1.14.5

 License: [MIT](https://github.com/vladlu/wp-prod/blob/master/LICENSE)